 - Therefore the rise in the Money Supply cause a rise in AD, But because the LRAS is inelastic there is no increase in real output, but inflation rises.
 It is a form of demand-pull inflation.

 Monetarist view of Phillips curve

 - The link between the money supply and inflation is often very weak in practice.

-- Velocity of circulation is not stable but can vary significantly due to confidence, changes in use of credit cards e.t.c
+- The velocity of circulation (V) is not stable but can vary significantly due to confidence, changes in the use of credit cards, decline in use of cash. e.t.c

-- The Large increase in the monetary base following 2009 recession did not cause any inflationary pressures.
+- The large increase in the monetary base following the 2009 recession did not cause any inflationary pressures.

 - Why not target inflation directly?
 If you want to control inflation, it makes more sense to target inflation directly rather than through the intermediary of the money supply.